duelafn/dockerfiles/postgresql-deb12/README.md

 To export the postgres, set `unix_socket_directories` in postgresql.conf to your desired location *in addition to* its default value.
 For example:

-    unix_socket_directories = '/var/run/postgresql,/opt/postgres/sock'
+    unix_socket_directories = '/var/run/postgresql,/opt/postgresql/sock'

 If you do not include the default path, then command-line actions such as `createdb` or `pg_dumpall` will not work.
+Additionally, you will need to edit pg_hba.conf and change the local user authentication method to password rather than peer:

+    sudo vim conf/main/pg_hba.conf
+    # Change (NOT THE "local all postgres peer" line!):
+    #     local   all   all        peer
+    # to
+    #     local   all   all        scram-sha-256

 ### network access